sikessle/htwg-lab-cloud/instance/remote-desktop/README.md

-# RDP Server
+# VNC Server

 A user must be able to log into the instance (ubuntu) via a Remote Desktop client.

-- vnc?
+- VNC is used
+- No password for VNC, drops VNC session straight to the login screen

 ## Requirements